ff14wed/deucalion/README.md

 https://docs.rs/pelite/latest/pelite/pattern/fn.parse.html for more information on the format.

+> :warning: Once the Recv hook is initialized, all subscribers will receive the
+> packet stream regardless of whether or not their own initialization succeeded.
+> As such, it is wise to begin handling data as soon as the named pipe
+> connection is established and handle initialization asynchronously.

 #### Error Handling

 Deucalion will gracefully handle error cases by responding with a `Debug`-OP